 Submission of a full application is not required under expedited review.

 Note that NIDA requires CDUHR to provide a description and justification of all pilot projects before initiating them.
 Notification includes a description and rationale for the project, and addressing the question of how it falls within CDUHR’s mission.
 In addition, CDUHR must state that the project will comply with NIH policies, including approval of human subject research.
 Clinical trials and projects that pose greater than minimal risk to participants require prior approval from the NIDA project officer.
 The request for approval must include protocols for human subjects protection and a Data and Safety Monitoring Plan (DSMP).
 See NIH PAR-18-225, Section VI, “Prior Approval of Pilot Projects” for original language.

-Time-sensitive awards are open to investigators and potential investigators who have obtained a doctoral-level degree and are located at one of the four CDUHR-affiliated institutions:
+Time-sensitive awards are open to investigators and potential investigators who have obtained a doctoral-level degree, and who are affiliated with an accredited institution.